DrewNaylor/thumbsget/thumbsget4web/readme.md

 thumbsget4web has a limitation where it can't actually save thumbnails directly with a "Save thumbnail" button, so the user has to manually save the thumbnails, either by right-clicking on the preview image or by right-clicking on the image in a new tab, then clicking "Save image as" or similar.
 This limitation is imposed by most web browsers ignoring the `download` attribute for the `anchor` tag if going across domains for security purposes.

+Additionally, thumbsget4web will *not* work in Internet Explorer.
+This has been tested in IE11, but it's assumed that it won't work in older versions either.
+The reason is that IE doesn't support one of the JavaScript functions used to determine what to change in the video URL (`includes`, to be specific).
+This could be fixed by [polyfilling the function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes#Polyfill), but I don't want to do that since barely anyone uses IE anymore.

 ## Screenshot